 In a co-op, the building’s Board of Directors decides whether to accept applicants as owners or not.
 A potential buyer fills out an application and interviews with a representative of the building.
 Rules and ownership details vary by building, so ask for additional information before agreeing to buy.
 Also, ask what the corporation’s tax structure is, as owners are sometimes eligible for tax deductions.

-One of the only disadvantages of living in a co-op is the extreme down payment expected.
+One of the disadvantages of living in a co-op is the final down payment expected.
 Although financing is an option for some, most will be expected to pay quite a bit more than the traditional ten percent down.
 50% is not uncommon, and some co-ops don’t finance at all, expecting full payment up front.

 A phenomenon that’s limited almost entirely to New York City, cooperative apartments have been the traditional form of owning an upscale apartment for close to a hundred years.
 In fact, in New York City, 70%-80% of all apartments available for purchase – and almost 100% of the grand pre-war apartments on Fifth, Park and Central Park West – are in co-operative buildings.
-Co-ops are owned by an apartment corporation.
-When you purchase within a co-op building, you’re purchasing shares of the corporation that entitle you, as a shareholder, to a “proprietary lease.”

 The larger your apartment, the more shares of the corporation you own.
 Co-op shareholders contribute a monthly maintenance fee to cover the building expenses.

 The fee covers such items as heat, hot water, insurance, staff salaries, real estate taxes and the mortgage indebtedness of the building.
 Portions of the monthly maintenance fees are tax deductible due to the building’s underlying mortgage interest.
 Also, shareholders can deduct their share of the building’s real estate taxes.

 A co-op Board of Directors can determine how much of the purchase price may be financed and minimum cash requirements.
-Co-op apartments require a larger down payment than most condominium apartments, especially in top buildings, whose ownership requirements may be stringent.
+Co-op apartments require a more substantial down payment than most condominium apartments, especially in top buildings, whose ownership requirements may be stringent.